Bucky24/database/README.md

 ### Table Changes

-If you need to add new fields to a Model, add them to the list then bump the version number.
+If you need to add new fields to a Model, all you have to do is add them to the list.
 The system will automatically add the new columns the next time `init` is called.

 ### CRUD Methods